annatelegina/flare-removal/README.md

-# flare-removal
+# Flare Removal

-Framework for training and evaluating flare removal approach
+Aims to develop AI algorithms for removing of flare/glare from photo/video